rilkevb/JHO/README.md

 - Database indexing
 - External API calls or data scraping

+Built with:

+- Ruby on Rails
+- AngularJS

 Configuration Settings and Use:
 - Ruby version: ```2.0.0-p353```
 - System dependencies: see ```Gemfile```